Skip to main content

 Our Own Gesangverein ~ the Story of Katharina & Jakob Sulzbach, Part the First

-Eva Katharina Kramer and Jakob Sulzbach, the same age, grew up together in Rockenberg, Hesse.
-Katharina was a gregarious sort who liked to surround herself with people who liked to have fun as much as she did.
-The Kramers were a wealthy family, as families go in the small area of Rockenberg and its sister town, Oppershofen, prominent citizens and active in politics. (see Sulzbach Pedigree Chart)
+Eva Katharina Krämer and Jakob Sulzbach, the same age, grew up together in Rockenberg, Hesse.
+Katharina was a gregarious sort who liked to surround herself with frolicsome companions.
+The Krämers were a wealthy family, as families go in the small area of Rockenberg and its sister town, Oppershofen, prominent citizens and active in politics.
+Their wealth had not insulated them from tragedy: Katharina and her brothers lost their mother when Katharina was twelve and their father when she was seventeen. (see Sulzbach Pedigree Chart)

-It was Jakob she had her eye on, and he didn't seem to know.
+He didn't seem to know.
 Jakob was a serious boy from a philosopher family.
-He had incredible musical talent in a family talented in cultural pursuits - ideas, music, religion, education.
+He had incredible musical talent in a family gifted in cultural pursuits - ideas, music, religion, education.
 Jakob and his twin, Heinrich, immersed themselves in church culture.
 They had been singing in the choir since they were small boys.
 As teenagers, Jakob began arranging his own music for the large group to sing in parts, while Heinrich leaned into education.

 Jakob decided to go to America at age 19 with a missionary group.
 German emigration was huge in the 1840s, and the wilderness needed to hear the Gospel.
 New churches needed to be planted to serve the expatriates.
 He returned full of excitement and ambition.
 Rockenberg, he thought, needed a singing group, a Gesangverein of its own, not attached to the church, and he began working to create one.